ingo/ingo.github.io/_recipes/asparagus_and_morel_quiche.md

 title: Asparagus and Morel Quiche
 umami: "\u2713"
 ---

+  For the neatest slices, make quiche a day ahead; let it cool completely, then loosen edges and chill overnight.
+Cut perfect wedges, reheat and serve with a salad for brunch or lunch.
+Morels can be pricey but a little goes a long way.
+Their richness pairs wonderfully with the custardy quiche filling.

 ### Ingredients

 * `1 1/2 cups` whole-wheat pastry flour or all-purpose flour